marc0bortolotti/Affective-AI-Music-Improviser/README.md

 ## Description
 The Imporviser acquires data from both the musician's instrument and a BCI device.
 The instrument sound must be in **MIDI** format while the BCI measures the **EEG** signal coming from the user.
-Data are processed in parallel, in real-time and fed into a [TCN](https://github.com/marc0bortolotti/Affective-AI-Music-Improviser/blob/main/generative_model/model.py) architecture that produce the affective music.
+Data are processed in parallel, in real-time and fed into the generative model that produce the affective music.
+You can choose among two different architectures: [TCN](generative_model/architectures/tcn.py) and [Transformer](generative_model/architectures/musicTransformer.py).
 Depending on the application, the AI-Affective Music Improviser can compose an accompaniament melody with chords or play a drum pattern following the rithm of the input instrument.
 In both cases, the output of the network is leaded by the musichan's emotive state which is classified as "relaxed" or "excited".